 Under a non-term academic structure, Direct Loans and Pell grants are typically provided in two equal disbursements each academic year.
 The first disbursement is usually received during the first course of a payment period, and a student's second disbursement cannot be received until the student has successfully completed the courses that were previously funded.
 These factors, together with the timing of when students begin their programs, affect our operating cash flow.
 In a quarterly term-based Title IV program environment, disbursements are generally based on three academic terms per academic year, and institutions operating on this basis are generally allowed to draw most of a student's financial aid at the start of a term as long as the student is enrolled at least as a half-time student.
-The majority of the cash received in a term-based environment, Title IV draws are generally based on when a student takes a class, which results in higher restricted cash and advance payment balances than in a term-based environment.
+The majority of the cash received in a term-based environment is recorded as unrestricted cash and unearned tuition at the beginning of the term.
+However, in a non-term environment, Title IV draws are generally based on when a student takes a class, which results in higher restricted cash and advance payment balances than in a term-based environment.
 At June 30, 2013 and 2012, we recorded \$39.3 million and \$41.0 million, respectively, in restricted cash related to non-term disbursements.